0xSh4dy/pwnworld/README.md

 ### pwnworld : The CTF platform

 # Completion Deadline: 15 January 2022

+## Homepage : stuff/templates/challenges.html  <br><br>It must contain large, beautiful buttons of different challenge categories.
+For example, one Button for Web, One for Cryptography, one for pwn, one for reversing, one for IoT, one for Hardware, one for Forensics, one for OSINT, and so on.
+The page should also have a section with a graph between user's performance vs time.
+It should also have a Navigation Bar with the following clickables: My Notes, Site Activity, About, Contact, Report Bugs, Contribute

 pwn means to hack, gain access over some device, web server etc.

 Basic Project Layout: